The Computer Science department offers the following programs of interest to undergraduate students:

-The BS is our most technical undergraduate offering, designed to prepare students for careers in industry or for advanced study in computer science.
-The BA, with its broad, flexible requirements, is ideal for students who want to combine computer science with another discipline, such as mathematics, biology, chemistry, physics, government, psychology, linguistics, or philosophy.
+Bachelor of Arts (B.A.): The B.A., with its broad, flexible requirements, is ideal for students who want to combine computer science with another discipline, such as mathematics, biology, chemistry, physics, government, psychology, linguistics, or philosophy.

 Minor in Computer Science: The CS minor, requiring basic courses on programming, mathematical methods, and data structures, lets students supplement and strengthen their major requirements.